- A bachelor’s degree from a regionally accredited institution or an appropriately certified foreign institution.

 Pending Undergraduate or Graduate Degrees

-Augsburg University requires applicants to successfully complete, with a “C” or better, five undergraduate courses that serve as a basic foundation for course work in clinical psychology.
+Augsburg University requires applicants to successfully complete, with a “B-” or better, five undergraduate or graduate courses that serve as a basic foundation for course work in clinical psychology.
 Several of these courses serve as direct prerequisites to the PsyD courses.
 The following three courses are required:

 - *Introduction to psychology or general psychology